-The AIMS Center offers a 13 module online training program in IMPACT care that is adapted from the three-day in-person training offered in Seattle in September 2010.
+We offer a 13 module online training program in IMPACT care adapted from a three-day in-person training offered in September, 2010.
 In total, it includes approximately 17 hours of content; however, you can choose to complete as many modules as you like.
 Viewing the training modules is FREE.
 A certificate for continuing education contact hours requires a recordkeeping fee of $50.

 This training is co-provided by the University of Washington Continuing Social Work Education department, which will give 17.5 contact hours.

 To earn contact hour credit (optional):

 - View the modules at your own pace.
 You are not required to complete all of the modules.
 Partial credit is allowed.